qossmic/deptrac/README.md

 - ...

-typically software has more than just one view, it's totally fine to use multiple depfiles to take care about different views (most time zoom levels) the architecure of a software.
+typically software has more than just one view, it's totally fine to use multiple depfiles, to take care about different architectural views.

 ## Collectors
-deptrac groups nodes in the ast to different layers. collectors are responsible to decide if a node (class) is part of a layer. from time to time deptrac will support more collectors out of the box and will provide an easy way to extend deptrac with custom collectors.
+deptrac groups nodes in the ast to different layers. collectors decides if a node (class) is part of a layer. from time to time deptrac will support more collectors out of the box and will provide an easy way to extend deptrac with custom collectors.

-it is possible to define more than one collector (OR).

 ### "className" Collector
 most examples are using the className collector.